hugo-sid/hugo-blog-awesome/CONTRIBUTING.md

 # Welcome to contribution guidelines

-Thank you for taking time to contribute to Hugo blog awesome!
+Thank you for taking time to contribute to Hugo Blog Extended!

 Following the contribution guidelines helps both owners and contributors.
 The guidelines save time and hassle caused by improperly created pull requests or issues that might have to be rejected and re-submitted.

 ## When to use issues?

 We prefer to use issues for reporting real 'issues' or bugs.
-For feature requests you can visit the [feature request section](https://github.com/hugo-sid/hugo-blog-awesome/discussions/categories/feature-requests) of Discussions and start a new thread.
+For feature requests you can visit the [feature request section](https://github.com/BiosPlus/hugo-blog-extended/discussions/categories/feature-requests) of Discussions and start a new thread.
-For questions you can visit [Q&A section](https://github.com/hugo-sid/hugo-blog-awesome/discussions/categories/q-a) of Discussions.
+For questions you can visit [Q&A section](https://github.com/BiosPlus/hugo-blog-extended/discussions/categories/q-a) of Discussions.

 ## Pull requests (PR)